 The key contact for questions related to the Offering and for subscription inquiries is:

-Investor Relations Department

-invest@iroquoisvalleyfarms.com

-(847) 859-6645 ext.
-1
+Investor Relations Department invest@iroquoisvalleyfarms.com (847) 859-6645 ext.
+1 management of Farmland Investments, and related expenses.
+Iroquois Valley maintains a pipeline of Farmland Investment opportunities across the U.S.

 4. USE OF PROCEEDS